Each locust can eat its weight in plants each day.

 These insects are usually about the size of a paper clip and have green or dusty brown shells.
-They have long back legs used for jumping and hopping, and they can rub them together to creates sounds and sing.
+They have long back legs used for jumping and hopping, and they can rub the legs together to creates sounds.

-There are 3 stages in the insect’s life cycle: egg, nymphs or “hoppers,” and adults.
+There are three stages in the locust life cycle: egg, nymphs or “hoppers,” and adults.
 When they are in the nymph stage, the insect may experience an excess amount of serotonin, triggering their gregarious phase.
-This phase is triggered when the rain returns after a long dry spell.
-When this happens, nymphs and adults change in color, often becoming darker colors with bright markings.
-This is when the locusts begin to swarm together and attack crops, fields, and anywhere with fresh vegetation.
+This phase happens when the rain returns after a long dry spell.
+Then, nymphs and adults change in color, often becoming darker colors with bright markings.
+This is when the locusts begin to swarm together and attack crops, fields, and any place with fresh vegetation.

-The biggest swarm ever recorded was a swarm of Rocky Mountain Locusts in 1875 with a swarm that is thought to have contained over 1.2 trillion insects. in a surprising turn of events, the Rocky Mountain Locust went extinct 25 years later, with the last insect being recorded in 1902.
+The biggest swarm ever recorded was a swarm of Rocky Mountain Locusts in 1875 that is thought to have contained over 1.2 trillion insects.
+In a surprising turn of events, the Rocky Mountain Locust went extinct 25 years later, with the last insect being recorded in 1902.